joshurtree/hyprsession/README.md

 # Hyprsession
 ## Overview
-Implements session persistance for Hyprland.
+Implements session saving for Hyprland.
 While the program is running it periodicly saves the command, workspace and other properties of running clients found by `hyprctl clients`.
-These are then saved to a file formatted as a Hyprland config file which can then be sourced so that the session is restored when Hyprland is restarted.
+These are then stored and the programs are execueted at startup of Hyprland.

 ## Installation
 As root run the command